usdoj-crt/beta-ada/_pages/_topics/criminal-justice.md

 card:
   title: Criminal Justice
   description: |-
-     Criminal Justice agancies must comply with the ADA
+     The ADA requires state and local governments including their criminal justice agencies to comply with the ADA.
+If you are part of a criminal justice agency or a person with a disability, there are many aspects of the ADA that you should be familiar with.
   image: landing/criminal-justice.jpg
   alt: Five diverse enforcement officers stand together
   href: /topics/criminal-justice/